 The Plan is a three year rolling plan which is reviewed annually in conjunction with the annual budget setting process.
 This ensures that the Council aligns its budgets to the delivery of our priorities.
-In February 2020, the Council updated its priorities in line with the updated Craven District Council Plan - 2020 & Beyond.
-This built on the themes already in place but included greater emphasis on achieving carbon neutrality.
+In February 2020, the Council updated its priorities in line with the updated Craven District Council Plan - 2020 & Beyond and these were also confirmed in February 2021.
+This revisions built on the themes already in place but included greater emphasis on achieving carbon neutrality.
 The revised priorities are: